cpp-modificadores-acceso

 }

-In this example, both the attributes Brand and Model as well as the method Start are public and can be accessed from outside the Vehicle class.
+In this example, both the Brand and Model attributes and the Start method are public and can be accessed from outside the Vehicle class.

-The private modifier restricts access to the members of the class to the class itself.
-This ensures that internal data cannot be modified directly from outside the class, promoting encapsulation and protecting the integrity of the data.
+The private modifier restricts access to class members to the class itself.
+This ensures that internal data cannot be modified directly from outside the class, promoting encapsulation and protecting data integrity.

 #include <iostream>